US Virgin Islands Pet Passport & Import Regulations

 A licensed veterinarian will complete a Health Certificate for US Virgin Islands prior to entering the country.
 USDA endorsement is not required when entering from the United States.

-An import permit is only required when entering US Virgin Islands with an animal that is not a dog or cat.
+An import permit from the Office of the Commissioner of Agriculture is only required when entering US Virgin Islands with an animal that is not a dog or cat.

 Ticks and Tapeworm Treatment